Primitive Roots In Short Intervals: Representations of the Characteristic Functions

 \subsection{Divisors Free Characteristic Function}

-It often difficult to derive any meaningful result using the usual divisors dependent characteristic function of primitive elements given in Lemma \ref{lem333.2}.
-This difficulty is due to the large number of terms that can be generated by the divisors, for example, \(d\mid p-1\), involved in the calculations, see \cite{ES57}, \cite{DS12} for typical applications and \cite[p.\ 19]{MP04} for a discussion. \\
+It often difficult to derive any meaningful result using the usual divisors dependent characteristic function of primitive elements given in \hyperlink{lem333.2}{Lemma} \ref{lem333.2}.
+This difficulty is due to the large number of terms that can be generated by the divisors, for example, \(d\mid p-1\), involved in the calculations, see \cite{ES57}, \cite{DS12} for typical applications and {\cite[p.\ 19]{MP04}} for a discussion. \\

 A new \textit{divisors-free} representation of the characteristic function of primitive element is developed here.
 This representation can overcomes some of the limitations of its counterpart in certain applications.
-The \textit{divisors dependent representation} of the characteristic function of primitive roots, Lemma \ref{lem333.2}, detects the order \(\ord_p (u)\) of the element \(u\in \mathbb{F}_p\) by means of the divisors of the totient \(p-1\).
-In contrast, the \textit{divisors-free representation} of the characteristic function, Lemma \ref{lem333.3}, detects the order \(\text{ord}_p(u) \geq 1\) of the element \(u\in \mathbb{F}_p\) by means of the solutions of the equation \(\tau ^n-u=0\) in \(\mathbb{F}_p\), where \(u,\tau\) are constants, and \(1\leq n<p-1, \gcd (n,p-1)=1,\) is a variable.
+The \textit{divisors dependent representation} of the characteristic function of primitive roots, \hyperlink{lem333.2}{Lemma} \ref{lem333.2}, detects the order \(\ord_p (u)\) of the element \(u\in \mathbb{F}_p\) by means of the divisors of the totient \(p-1\).
+In contrast, the \textit{divisors-free representation} of the characteristic function, \hyperlink{lem333.3}{Lemma} \ref{lem333.3}, detects the order \(\text{ord}_p(u) \geq 1\) of the element \(u\in \mathbb{F}_p\) by means of the solutions of the equation \(\tau ^n-u=0\) in \(\mathbb{F}_p\), where \(u,\tau\) are constants, and \(1\leq n<p-1, \gcd (n,p-1)=1,\) is a variable. \begin{lem} \hypertarget{lem333.3} Let \(p\geq 2\) be a prime, and let \(\tau\) be a primitive root mod \(p\).
+If \(u\in\mathbb{F}_p\) is a nonzero element, and \(\psi \neq 1\) is a nonprincipal additive character of order \(\ord \psi =p\), then